 The target audience in destination branding

-Great brand marketing begins with dispassionate analyses.
+Great brand marketing begins with dispassionate analysis.
 Having this objectivity is near impossible to accomplish within ourselves.

 Proof of this can be found in the sister industry of cruise lines.

 These behemoths of the seas are unencumbered with political pressures.
 But still fall into the mire of undifferentiated claims.

 Unless you can create a preference for your brand at the same time you create a preference for the category.
 Then you are asking your customer to make choices that are rational/economical rather than emotional/brand-related.

 It is impossible to “heal yourself,” and, as a result, brand development in the destination and tourism industry is virtually non-existent.
 Into the vacuum the target audience falls, and in the absence of REAL brand equity they create their own.

 There are only two reasons to invest in building a brand.
 To increase your preference or to increase your margins.
 And, if your destination is not achieving both of these objectives, you have a business and not a brand.
 (Read our destination market study here)